panda3d/panda3d-docs/programming/shaders/coordinate-spaces.rst

 unnecessary coordinate space conversion, especially as "apiclip" and "clip" are already equivalent in OpenGL as well.

-This is possible in Panda3D 1.9.1 and above, by putting ``gl-coordinate-system default`` in your Config.prc file.
+To do this, place ``gl-coordinate-system default`` in your Config.prc file.

 Recommendation: Don't use API View Space or API Clip Space
 ----------------------------------------------------------